-Authors are required to sign a License and Publishing Agreement, when an essay is accepted for publication, retaining copyright while allowing the Art Style Magazine to publish under the terms of that agreement.
-Authors of Art Style Magazine are invited to accept and agree to be bound by the terms and conditions of Creative Commons.
+Authors are required to sign a License and Publishing Agreement, when a paper is accepted for publication, retaining copyright while allowing the Art Style Magazine to publish under the terms of that agreement.
+Authors of Art Style Magazine are invited to accept and agree to be bound by the terms and conditions of Creative Commons Attribution License (CC BY-NC-SA 4.0).